fabregas/asynces/README.md

 loop.close()
 ```

-### Supported Python versions: 3.5+

 ## Install

 First, you should install proper version on [elasticsearch](https://elasticsearch-py.readthedocs.io/en/master/index.html#compatibility)
 in accordance to your elasticsearch server version.

-After that you can install asynces package:
+After that you should install asynces package:

 > pip install asynces